Could it be cancer? 3 persistent symptoms, 3 visits, or 3 weeks of unexplained symptoms. Pick up the phone.

 weeks of unexplained symptoms

-Childhood cancer symptoms by disease
+Childhood cancer symptoms by cancer type

-- Spontaneous bleeding/bruising
+- Spontaneous bleeding/bruising/petechiae

 - Unexplained fever